 Phase Adjust.
 This menu item displays and allows you to modify the phase of the output signal.
-The phase adjust feature adjusts the phase of output signal to -360 degrees.
 The phase of the signal is maintained until the phase is readjusted or whenever the instrument frequency setting is changed.
 When the instrument frequency setting is changed, the phase adjust setting is reset to 0 degrees.
 Phase Adjust is specified for a minimum frequency range of 500 MHz to the maximum frequency range of the instrument.
 Phase adjust is available for frequencies below 500 MHz however the output response time of the phase adjust is decreased.